 As Senior Director of Health Policy, Eliot Fishman leads Families USA’s policy analysis and advocacy agenda development at the state and federal levels, working with the policy department and other members of senior leadership.
-In this capacity, he helps to provide analysis and insight regarding universal coverage, transformation of health care delivery and payment, consumer engagement in care, and achieving equity in health care access and outcomes.
+In this capacity, he leads Families USA’s analytical and policy development work regarding universal coverage, transformation of health care delivery and payment, and achieving equity in health care access and outcomes.
 He directs major initiatives defending Medicaid at the national and state level; seeking to leverage system transformation to drive health equity; and building a national coalition around fundamental reform of prescription drug policy.

-Prior to Families USA, Mr. Fishman worked to promote health policy innovation and universal coverage throughout his entire career, both in government and in the private sector.
+Prior to joining Families USA, Eliot worked to promote health policy innovation and universal coverage throughout his entire career, in both the government and private sector.
 Most recently, he served at the Centers for Medicare and Medicaid Services (CMS) from 2013 to 2017.
-In that role, he led the federal government’s work with states on Medicaid waivers and federal policy on the Children’s Health Insurance Program (CHIP), Medicaid and CHIP quality measurement, and Medicaid and CHIP eligibility and enrollment.
-CMS named Mr. Fishman its Executive of the Year in 2016 for his work leading Medicaid waiver negotiations regarding expansion, delivery system reform and provider payment innovation.
+In that role, he led the federal government’s work with states on Medicaid waivers and federal policy on the Children’s Health Insurance Program (CHIP), and Medicaid and CHIP quality measurement, eligibility, and enrollment.
+CMS named Eliot its Executive of the Year in 2016 for his work leading Medicaid waiver negotiations regarding expansion, delivery system reform, and provider payment innovation.